prak112/prak112/README.md

 ### _🔭 Working on  **_my pet projects_** 💓..._
   - **building an [ESG profiling dashboard](https://github.com/prak112/esg-profile.git)** to feature the stock performance of the companies which follow the ESG standards - [Global Reporting Initiative (GRI)](https://www.globalreporting.org/about-gri/) 🖼️
-- **developing pipeline projects to build a personal assistant : capable of taking voice input, search online, gather text and summarize🌠**
+- **Planning & building pipeline projects to build a personal assistant : capable of taking voice input, search online, gather text and summarize🌠**

 ### _🌱 Support Learning..._